Wochy reflects on NHL career on 100th birthday

 Wochy moved to Sault Ste.
 Marie, Ontario, in 1954 and has been there ever since.
 He eventually caught on with Algoma Steel and retired from there after a long career working in the security field.

-As he turns 100, Wochy is still living alone in his home in Sault Ste.
+As he turns 100, Wochy still is living alone in his home in Sault Ste.
 Marie.
-He was still driving a car up until recently when his license was taken away.
+He was still driving until recently, when his license was taken away.
 But he still walks to the nearby grocery store to do his shopping.

 Happy 100th birthday, Steve!
 An NHL Centenarian.